Drake Knocks Out Jazz Legend in Copyright Battle

 While already a celebrated artist, Smith ad-libbed his angst about the younger generation in the 1982 album “Off the Top.”
 The track “Jimmy Smith Rap” shows him waxing nostalgic about his career while taking swipes at other forms of music.

-“All that other bullshit is here today and gone tomorrow,” Smith said, in a rate statement without any background music.
+“All that other bullshit is here today and gone tomorrow,” Smith had intoned, without any background music.
 “But jazz was, is and always will be.”

 Drake ripped a 35-second portion of that monologue for the opening of his song “Pound Cake.”